On the Challenges of Detecting Side-Channel Attacks in SGX: Results for libgcrypt

-\subsection{Attack Accuracy}
+\subsection{Attack accuracy}

+We evaluate the accuracy of our attack variants in recovering secret bits when the victim is either equipped with \ideal{} or with T-SGX.
+In case of T-SGX, we do not use attack variants that leverage cache since the original T-SGX paper does not address cache-based attacks~\cite{tsgx:ndss17}.

-We evaluate the accuracy of the three adapted attack variants in recovering secret bits.
-To do so, we fix a random $256$ bit secret and, for $i=1,\dots,256$, we recover the secret bit $\s_i$ by attacking the corresponding code segment $9$ times (i.e., for $9$ times we run the enclave and launch the side-channel attack from $T_{i}$ until $T_{i+1}$).
+We fix a random $256$ bit secret and, for $i=1,\dots,256$, we recover the secret bit $\s_i$ by attacking the corresponding code segment $9$ times (i.e., for $9$ times we run the enclave and launch the side-channel attack from $T_{i}$ until $T_{i+1}$).
 Given the $9$ samples, we determine the secret bit based on majority voting.
 We repeat the experiment $10$ times and show the average accuracy and standard deviation in the column ``Attack Accuracy'' in Table~\ref{tab:elgamal:event} and Table~\ref{tab:eddsa:event} for \f{mpi\_powm} and \f{mpi\_ec\_mul\_point}, respectively.
 For comparison purposes, we also report the accuracy of ``standard'' side-channel attacks using either page-faults~\cite{wang17ccs} or L3 cache~\cite{wang17ccs,llcattack:sp15}.
 A standard attack refers to an attack that runs throughout the whole execution of the victim in order to recover the largest number of secrets bits in one execution.
 In case of standard attacks we also repeat the attack $9$ times and use majority voting to decide the value of each secret bit.
-Note that, in case of routines instrumented with T-SGX, a standard page-faults attack does not work as the detection tools raises an alarm shortly after the attack starts.
+Note that in case of routines instrumented with T-SGX, a standard page-faults attack does not work as T-SGX does not expose page-faults to the OS.
+In this case, we use the Prime+Abort attack of~\cite{prime:abort:sec17}.

-Table~\ref{tab:elgamal:event} and Table~\ref{tab:eddsa:event} show that our attack strategy can recover between \pt{60} and \pt{100} of the enclave secret, depending on (i) the type of side-channel exploited, (ii) the detection tool used by the victim (either T-SGX or an ideal tool), and (iii) the number of consecutive code segments attacked per run.
-For example, we can extract around \pt{80} of the secret using \PageFault and up to \pt{100} of the secret using \CacheOnly.
+Column ``Attack Accuracy'' of Table~\ref{tab:elgamal:event} and Table~\ref{tab:eddsa:event} show that our attack strategy can recover between \pt{70} and \pt{100} of the enclave secret, depending on (i) the type of side-channel exploited, (ii) the detection tool used by the victim (either T-SGX or \ideal), and (iii) the number of consecutive code segments attacked per run for attacks that only exploit cache.
 Our experiments also show that attack accuracy decreases when the victim is instrumented with T-SGX: this is likely due to the noise introduced by T-SGX when restarting transactions that abort before completion.

 Comparing the accuracy of attacks on \f{mpi\_powm} with the accuracy when attacking \f{mpi\_ec\_mul\_point}, we note that \PageFault performs better on \f{mpi\_powm} and this is because the time difference between a \f{1}-loop and a \f{0}-loop in that routine is sharper than the time difference of the loops in \f{mpi\_ec\_mul\_point}.
 Nevertheless, attack variants that use cache are more accurate on \f{mpi\_ec\_mul\_point} as the cache side-channel is more noisy when attacking \f{mpi\_powm}.
 Furthermore, cache-only attack with larger windows (e.g., $w=9$) provide very good results.